oblac/jodd-site/content/doc/madvoc/14+miscellaneous.md

 setting of method name in every action.
 All what has to be done is to override `ActionMethodParser#buildActionPath()`.
-This method is called during action registration, once when all parts of action path are readed (from annotation or using corresponding names).
+This method is called during action registration, once when all parts of action path are read (from annotation or using corresponding names).
 Custom version of `ActionMethodParser` component may look like:

 ~~~~~ java